counsyl/stor/docs/dx.rst

 will set the new destination for the folder as a subfolder to that directory (i.e. as ``dx://project2:/new_folder/folder``.
-However, if this new destination is already present, a `TargetExistsError` is raised, instead of deleting it like in `copy`, because we don't wish to delete full directories through copytree (use `DXPath.rmtree` for that) or merge two directories.
+However, if this new destination is already present, a `TargetExistsError` is raised, instead of deleting it like in `DXPath.copy`, because we don't wish to delete full directories through copytree (use `DXPath.rmtree` for that) or merge two directories.
 If ``project2:/new_folder`` is not originally present, then the folder is copied to this path.